felipekejo/aligent-be-challenge/README.md

 ## Overview

-This project provides a utility for calculating the number of weekdays between two dates or over a period of days, starting from a specific day of the week.
-It is designed to be lightweight and does not rely on external libraries for date manipulation.
+This Web API provides functionality for calculating differences between two datetime parameters and converting these differences into various units.
+It also supports timezone specifications for accurate comparisons across different time zones.

 ## Features